 Prepare Your Car for a Desert Trip

 Be sure you have plenty of gas, a car in good mechanical condition, a day’s supply of water, and your wits about you as you travel through this region, even in winter.
 Avoid traveling here in the heat of summer unless you can’t possibly arrange another time for a visit.
 In 1913 the summer temperature hit a record 134 degrees.
 The average summer high temperatures in July are around 116 degrees.
 It is common in summer for the night temperatures to dip only to 100 degrees.
 Under such circumstances, air-conditioning in a car and lodging passes beyond luxury to become, in fact, a survival necessity.

 Faced with such intense heat, life was indeed tough for the 20-mule-team borax wagons that hauled the mineral out of here.
 Borax found use as a cleansing agent, with the trade name Boraxo becoming a household word.
-The TV announcer for the 1950s Boraxo-sponsored Death Valley Days found himself propelled on to higher pursuits.
+Ronald Reagan, the TV announcer for the 1950s Boraxo-sponsored Death Valley Days, found himself propelled on to higher pursuits.

 The most popular times to visit Death Valley are winter and spring vacation periods.
 At these times lodging reservations are an absolute requirement.
 Thanksgiving, Christmas, the Presidential birthdays, and Easter are times of maximum visitor use.
 Interest in Death Valley has grown steadily since 1933, when Franklin Roosevelt declared the area a National Monument.

 When in the Mojave Desert, be sure to stop by the interpretive center at the Antelope Valley California Poppy Reserve State Natural Reserve, a park located west of Lancaster near Fairmont.
 The park honors the California state flower, the poppy (Eschscholzia californica), which appears here in profusions that stun the imagination.
 The drive from Fairmont to Lancaster takes you through the great flower area.